sustainsw/sustainsw.github.io/README.md

 ```
  - Only title, thumbnail_title, thumbnail and brief needs configuration.
  - It's recommended to resize/crop the thumbnail image to 640x640 pixels.
- - It's easier to copy the code in previous news and edit based on it.
+ - It's easier to copy the code in previous project file and edit based on it.

 ## Add reference
 Given BibTex of articles, one way to add reference is as follows: